Lockport, Illinois: Museums and historic sites

 The Lockport Gallery celebrates Illinois through changing exhibits featuring paintings, drawings, sculptures, quilts and other media created by the state's artists and artisans.
 These rotating, theme-based exhibits are supplemented and showcased through educational events, group tours and outreach programs for all ages.
 An Illinois State Museum (ISM) facility, the Lockport Gallery is located in a structure that is itself a work of art and history.
 The historic Norton Building was constructed on the banks of the Illinois and Michigan Canal in 1850 to serve as a grain-processing facility.
 Today the building is a multi-use facility housing residential lofts, offices, commercial space and the Lockport Gallery.
-The Gallery's space gracefully incorporates the building's original features, including large windows (once arched portals used for loading and unloading), high ceilings, and hardwood floors.
+The Gallery's space incorporates the building's original features, including large windows (once arched portals used for loading and unloading), high ceilings, and hardwood floors.